by Joe Jamieson

 In the year that I graduated, the early jobs started coming through in January and February.
 Bournemouth University advised us to apply for as many jobs as we could.

-Midwifery jobs weren’t easy to get a hold of, so it made sense to apply for a lot of places and review any offers at the end.
+Midwifery jobs weren’t easy to find, so it made sense to apply for many positions and review any offers before making a final decision.

-I actually found out that I got a job while I was in Ghana!
-I ended up at Western Sussex Hospital where I am today.
-As I said, I’m a bit of a home bird so I wanted to be near my mum and dad.
-Getting a job so close to home was great.
+I found out that I got a job while I was in Ghana!
+I ended up at Western Sussex Hospital, where I am today.
+As I said, I’m a bit of a home bird, so I wanted to be near my mum and dad.
+Getting a job so close to home was excellent.

-Our trust is split into two hospitals; Chichester and Worthing.
-Both have a maternity unit and when I first qualified I was on the Chichester site.
-It was farther than I’d have liked, but I persisted with the hope that they would transfer me to Worthing at some point.
+Our trust is split into two hospitals: Chichester and Worthing.
+Both have maternity units, and when I first qualified, I was on the Chichester site.
+It was farther than I’d have liked, but I persisted in the hope that they would eventually transfer me to Worthing.

 They did, and it worked out amazingly well.

-I started working in the hospital on the wards and in the delivery suite.
-But in January this year I started travelling out into the community.
+I started working in the hospital on the wards and the delivery suite, but I started travelling out into the community in January of this year.

-I now drive around doing home visits, I’m on call for home births, I do clinics in GP surgeries, all that sort of thing.
+I now drive around doing home visits, am on call for home births, and perform clinics in GP surgeries.

 My time with Work the World in Ghana helped me to appreciate everything I have where I work now.

-I get up in the morning, open up my laptop and look at my workload for the day.
-I would do either doing a clinic in the morning and then out and about in the afternoon, or out and about all day.
+When I get up in the morning, I open my laptop and look at my workload for the day.
+I would either do a clinic in the morning and then be out and about in the afternoon or out and about all day.
 I’m the first point of contact for mothers when they fall pregnant.

-I go into mothers’ homes and do a standard appointment where I take full histories, talk the mother through all the screenings that we offer on the NHS, do blood tests and that kind of thing.
+I make a standard appointment at mothers' homes.
+During this visit, I take the complete history, talk the mother through all the screenings we offer on the NHS, and perform blood tests.
 I might do two of those in the morning and then a home visit in the afternoon.

-On a home visit, I go and make sure that the baby is feeding well, making sure that the mother is recovering properly, and referring any problems if needed.
+During a home visit, I ensure that the baby is feeding well, that the mother is recovering properly, and that any problems are addressed.

-Once a week I’m on call throughout the night.
-I could be working from 9 am to 5 pm and then be on call from 5 pm to 9 am the next morning.
-So if there are any ‘accidental’ home deliveries, I’m there!
+Once a week, I’m on call throughout the night.
+I could work from 9 a.m. to 5 p.m. and then be on call from 5 p.m. to 9 a.m. the following day.
+So I'm there if there are any ‘accidental’ home deliveries!

 I absolutely love it.

 My time with Work the World in Ghana helped me to appreciate everything I have where I work now.
-I think it all comes back to the perspective I gained while I was over there.
+I think it all comes back to the perspective I gained while there.

-Of course, the NHS is still a challenging environment and currently under a lot of stress as we’re really short-staffed.
-And there’s litigation, so paperwork is incredibly important.
-But, any time I feel like things are getting to be too much, I think back to my time in Ghana.
+Of course, the NHS is still a challenging environment.
+We're currently under a lot of stress because we’re short-staffed.
+There’s also litigation, so paperwork is essential.
+But any time I feel like things are getting too much, I think back to my time in Ghana.

 I’d go back tomorrow if I could.